Fairview Heights, Illinois

 The average temperature in the winter falls to around 28F.
 The average high winter temperature is around 49F in the month of February.
 In the winter months, the average low temperature falls to around 10F during the month of January.
 The average temperature in the summer rises to around 73F.
 Over the summer months the average high temperature peaks at around 91F during the month of July.
 In the summer, the average low temperature drops to around 53F during the month of June.
 The average air quality index rating in Illinois is 37.7 AQI.
 The highest seasonal air quality index rating occurs in the month of May with a rating of 54.5 AQI.
 The most precipitation occurs in May with an average of 6.02 inches of precipitation a month.
 On average, the state receives 3.33 inches of precipitation a month.
 On average, the humidity rating for Illinois is around 71%.
 Humidity levels tend to reach their peak in the month of December at around 78%.
 While residents of Illinois mostly enjoy pleasant conditions, it’s important to be aware of inclement weather as well, which in Illinois can include floods, earthquakes (moderate), and and tornadoes.

 Wildlife to be found in Illinois

 The state of Illinois has a diverse array of plant and animal life.
-Local plant life can consist of black eyed susan, viola pedata, aromatic aster, and bee balm.
-While venturing throughout the state, you might see animals such as the coyote, the big brown bat, the eastern red bat, or the cougar.
+Local plant life can consist of bird’s foot violet, angelica, black snakeroot, and bee balm.
+While venturing throughout the state, you might see animals such as the American black bear, the American pygmy shrew, the big brown bat, or the cougar.
 The state animal of Illinois is the white-tailed deer.